June 30, 2023

 Collecting this information will give you an idea of where you stand financially and how much you can expect to pay each month when student loan payments resume.
 Do those loan payments and details make sense for your current financial situation?

-You will likely start receiving bills in April, or before your current assistance ends, before your next student loan payment is due.
+You should start receiving billing statements before your next student loan payment is due, usually 20-30 days before repayment resumes.
+If you have another type of assistance that will continue to delay required payments, you may not receive a statement until that assistance ends.
 If you were making automatic payments, be sure to double-check that those arrangements are still in place.
 If you pay by mail, keep in mind that the U.S. Postal Service has announced slower delivery times so you will want to make sure you put your payment in the mail a bit earlier than usual so that your servicer receives your payment on time.

 If you're still struggling financially due to COVID-19's lingering impact on your health or job, contact your servicers or lenders as soon as possible and find out what assistance options remain available to you.
 Stay in contact with your student loan servicers to keep your account current, whether through assistance or different repayment options.
 Most private student loan lenders and servicers offer alternatives to their standard repayment plan, and most federal student loans are eligible for lower or zero-dollar repayment plans if your income or other circumstances qualify.

 If you work in a public service field and have federal loans, whether they are Direct Loans or FFEL program loans, you may be eligible for Public Service Loan Forgiveness.
-The government has temporarily expanded the program for federal student loan borrowers meeting certain criteria.
 Learn more on the FSA website.

 Should you consider student loan refinancing?

 If you are continuing to make payments on your student loans or are beginning again when COVID-19 assistance ends, another option to consider is refinancing.
 Refinancing student loans is an easy process that can help you make the most of your financial situation.

 ISL Education Lending offers student loan refinancing options that: